MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

 ### Cross-server coordination
 <!-- or, Statelessness in the host -->

-The root and skill communicate over HTTP.
+The root and skill bots communicate over HTTP.
-So, the root instance that receives an activity from a skill may not be the same instance that sent the initiating activity; in other words, different servers may handler these two requests.
+So, the instance of the root bot that receives an activity from a skill may not be the same instance that sent the initiating activity; in other words, different servers may handler these two requests.

 - Always save state in the skill consumer before forwarding an activity to a skill.
   This ensures that the instance that receives traffic from a skill can pick up where the previous instance left off before it invoked the skill.